 Seeding in agriculture requires a lot more skills than just placing them in the soil.
 When you’re seeding a single plant in a pot, you can place it by hand.
 However, when you want to achieve the highest yield, you need to place plenty of seeds in the right depth and at the right distance from each other – not an inch more and definitely not an inch less.

-Seeding machines help you place these seeds at equal distance from each other at a much faster speed that manual tools.
+Seeding machines help you place these seeds at equal distances from each other at a much faster speed than manual tools.
 These devices are also attached to your tractor for achieving the efficiency you need.

 These are devices that place your seeds at the right depth and distance from each other.
 After placing them in the soil, the device also covers them with soil in a way that it gets sunlight but is protected from pests.
 You need to attach these devices to your tractor which will then pull them across the field.
 They don’t work independently.

 Here’s how they work:

 - They have a plough attachment that digs into the soil to create furrows.

 - Then, the seed hopper drops seeds one at a time.
 The distance between the tubes dropping the seeds can be adjusted.